Never Hungover Again: Critical reception

 Upon its release, Never Hungover Again received positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 82, which indicates "universal acclaim", based on 13 reviews.
 The A.V.
 Club critic David Anthony wrote that the album "isn’t a complete overhaul of the band’s sound, but with all the gentle twists on those charms, it ends up serving as a re-introduction."
 AllMusic's Tim Sendra stated: "Joyce Manor make 20 minutes feel way more epic than the running time might promise, and Never Hungover Again ends up as the kind of record that feels like an instant classic."
 Ian Cohen of Pitchfork thought: "Once you stop trying to label what should be a hook and focus on what is, the ingenuity of each song’s design and the ear-turning nature of every maneuver speaks to Never Hungover Again's inexhaustible quality, the kind of album you can play three times in a row without any part wearing out its welcome."

-Pitchfork went on to rank the album 90 in its list of the 200 best albums of the 2010s.
+NPR's Lars Gotrich viewed it a "confident, focused record," while PopMatters' Tanner Smith found "it has almost peerless consistency in quality [...]
+The band’s concision is evidenced not only in each song’s respective brevity, but through the rigid structures and arrangements, balancing mathematical control and cathartic release."
+Maura Johnson from The Boston Globe observed "The resentful "In the Army Now" and determined "Heart Tattoo" clip along thanks to sprightly, melodic bass lines from Matt Ebert and Kurt Walcher's clockwork drumming."
+Stereogum's Danielle Chelosky called it their best album, opining: "Never Hungover Again finds the band at their most emotive and compelling — an incisive and intoxicating snapshot of what it means to be alive."